thomas-yancey/thomas-yancey.github.io/_posts/2016-07-06-action-cable-chat-two.md

 Now all that's left to do is deploy and pray

 {% highlight powershell %}
+rake assets:precompile
 git push heroku master
 heroku run rake db:migrate
 heroku run rake db:seed
 {% endhighlight %}

 Hope that worked out for you!
+Obviously this app could use some styling but I am going to leave that up to you.
+If you are looking to keep working your action cable skills I would recommend trying to build out a channel for user to user channel within the room.
+Also check out this cool post on building [chess with action cable]({{"http://jargon.io/joeyschoblaska/rails-5-chess-with-action-cable-websockets"}}).

 ## Go through all of your before action for validations